brittpinder/ios-reference/uikit/autolayout/README.md

 ### Layout Guides

 [Layout Guides](https://developer.apple.com/documentation/uikit/uilayoutguide) are rectangular regions defined in their owning view's coordinate system that can interact with Auto Layout.
-There are some predefined layout guides or you can create your own.
-The most commonly used one is the "Safe Area Layout Guide" which defines the region of the screen where views won't be blocked or hidden by navigation bars, tab bars, tool bars etc. We can now update the previous example so that the squares are placed within the safe area of the screen:
+You can use predefined layout guides or you can create your own.
+The most commonly used one is the "Safe Area Layout Guide" which defines the region of the screen where views won't be blocked or hidden by navigation bars, tab bars, tool bars etc. Using `view.safeAreaLayoutGuide`, we can now update the previous example so that the squares are placed within the safe area of the screen:

 ```swift
 blue.topAnchor.constraint(equalTo: view.safeAreaLayoutGuide.topAnchor).isActive = true